Juilliard @ SOPAC

 with Music’s Brightest Young Stars

 SOPAC is proud to partner with the famed Juilliard School to present some of the finest young musicians in the world today.
-SOPAC is the perfect concert hall to hear classical music and jazz stars of tomorrow.
+SOPAC is the perfect concert hall to hear Classical and Jazz stars of tomorrow.

 Single Tickets: $20